Red Wines

 Luckily for us mere mortals, their clever winemakers also produce a number of less rarefied wines released under the banner of IGT Toscana.
 You could call Le Volte dell’Ornellaia their third or entry-level red with some justification – it’s certainly more affordable – but that phrase doesn’t do justice to the quality of the wine in bottle.
 The way that the producers themselves phrase it is that this wine “opens the way” to their wider stable of thorough-bred wines.
 And that’s rather a nice way of putting it.
 Either way, it’s an accessible and hugely enjoyable wine that displays extraordinarily confident winemaking.

-A bottle of Le Volte – complete with a taste of how the other half live – can be yours for tens rather than hundreds of pounds (it usually retails in the UK around the £25–£30 mark).
+A bottle of Le Volte – complete with a taste of how the other half lives – can be yours for tens rather than hundreds of pounds (it usually retails around the £25–£30 mark).
 It’s made, predominantly, from Merlot with Cabernet Sauvignon and the varietal that dominates Tuscany, Sangiovese.
-Each is fermented separately in stainless steel and then carefully blended together and further aged in a mixture of oak and cement tanks.
+Each is fermented separately in stainless steel and then carefully blended together and aged in a mixture of oak and cement tanks.

-Cabernet Sauvignon makes it presence known for sure but doesn’t dominate – overall the two Bordeaux varietals do a lovely job of softening the harder edges of Sangiovese (the whole idea behind Super Tuscans after all).
+Cabernet Sauvignon makes it presence known but doesn’t dominate – overall the two Bordeaux varietals do a lovely job of softening the harder edges of Sangiovese (the whole idea behind Super Tuscans).
 The finish is long, resolving into a fruity loam.
 I had to search for seasoning in the mid palate – it is there if a little hidden.
-Even at 14% abv it is very drinkable on its own but would also do very well with pork which, especially if it came in the form of porchetta or wild boar sausages, might draw a standing ovation.
+Even at 14% abv it is very drinkable on its own but would also do well with pork which, especially if it came in the form of porchetta or wild boar sausages, might draw a standing ovation.

 The stunning Isole e Olena Estate lies high in the Chianti Classico hills almost equidistant from Florence in the north and Siena to the south.
 Its elevation (between 350–490 m asl according to the Consorzio Vino Chianti Classico) ensures cool nights which aid long, slow ripening and consequently concentration of flavour whilst maintaining acidity in the grapes.
 The estate was owned and run by the De Marchi Family who, starting in the mid-50s, oversaw a significant rise in quality of the wines.
 It is now part of the EPI group’s portfolio along with famous fellow Tuscans Biondi-Santi (and other quality wine brands such as Piper-Heidsieck and Charles Heidsieck Champagnes).